vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ### Will the pre-existent data in the secondary cluster affect the synchronization?

 If the pre-existent data in the secondary cluster is a subset of the data in the primary cluster, the data in the primary and secondary clusters will eventually become consistent through synchronization.

-The pre-existent data that is not in the primary cluster will stay in the secondary cluster until manually deleted.
+If there is any pre-existent data (not a subset of the data in the primary cluster) in the secondary cluster before the synchronization, the data may be lost after the synchronization.
+It is recommended to use a secondary cluster without data for synchronization.

 ### Will the pre-existent schema information in the secondary cluster affect the synchronization?